raspberrypilearning/robo-butler/README.md

 # Build a Wiimote-controlled Robot Butler!

+**This is an archived resource.** The repo will remain available but the resource will no longer be maintained or updated.
+Some or all parts of the resource may no longer work.
+To see our latest resources, please visit [raspberrypi.org](http://www.raspberrypi.org).

 ![](cover.png)

 This guide shows you how to build and control a Raspberry Pi-powered robot with a Nintendo Wiimote.

 ## Requirements